JoshHeng/GCSE-Grader/README.md

 # GCSE-Grader
-A joke website that allocates GCSE grades
+A website which generates 2020 GCSE grades